lohterhoe/practical-python/Notes/01_Introduction/02_Hello_world.md

 *This is only true in the interactive mode.* You never use `_` in a program.

+### Nicer Interactive Mode

+IPython provides a nicer Interactive mode, where you can use :

+- Tab to autocomplete commands
+- `?` to get help on a function or module
+- `??` to see the source code
+- all shell commands to list files `ls`, make a folder `mkdir folderName`, change directory `cd folderName`
+- `whos` to see the variables defined
+- `run demo.py` to run a `.py` program
+- ....

+I use IPython interpeter when writing new code, debugging ...

 ### Creating programs

 Programs are put in `.py` files.